 Every culture has different gods, or objects of worship, yet every culture has many that are the same.
 The Bible describes these gods as idols, and the act of worshiping them is called idolatry.
 Exodus 20:3-5 says, “You shall have no other gods before me.
 You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.
 You shall not bow down to them or serve them.”

 Brothers and sisters, why are idols destructive?
 Idolatry, in Jeremiah Chapter Three, is described as spiritual adultery.
 Idols are offensive to God because they disrupt our intimacy with Him and our dependence on Him to live and grow, that we may enter into life; they distort, defile, desecrate, and destroy His creation.
 An idol is destructive to both the person who worships the false god, and to the other people around them.
-We were never meant to live apart from God.
+We were never meant to live apart from intimate relationship with God.
 In Matthew 23:9 Jesus says, “Call no man on earth your father, for you have one Father, who is in heaven.”
 We were never meant to live outside of His love—His protection, His provision, His wise instruction.
 People who embrace idols are willing to forsake God, and they are willing to forsake people in order to pursue and serve their false gods.

 Going back to the example, if a woman places her hope in the false god of beauty, she will strive to accentuate, enhance, and maintain her beauty.
 But what happens when someone more beautiful than her comes along?
 What happens if she gains weight?
 What happens if she ages?
 What happens if a tragic accident deforms her body?
 If her security is in her beauty and she loses her beauty, then she’s also lost her reason for being.
 This is why idolatry is so destructive.
 Whenever we place your hope and trust in created things rather than the Creator, we will be crushed.
 False gods are not merciful and they are never forgiving.